East Coast Language College is an official IELTS Test Centre. Study UCP and sit your IELTS exam with us.

 Objectives: The levels in UCP focus on increasing students’ overall abilities in reading, writing, listening, and speaking in an academic context.
 Within these skill areas, the students focus on specific areas such as academic writing and referencing; listening to lectures and taking notes; reading and annotating; editing and proofreading; delivering presentations, speeches, and debates; doing effective research; avoiding plagiarism; and building academic vocabulary.
 The objectives are level-dependent.
 Each of the levels in our UCP program is mapped to the Common European Framework of Reference (CEFR).

 All courses in the program have subsidiary aims of building interpersonal skills, increasing cross-cultural awareness, and improving critical thinking skills.
 The students rely heavily on problem-solving and teamwork in order to successfully meet the requirements of the program and each of its courses.

-Scope: There are four levels in the UCP program, and each of the courses can be benchmarked as follows:
+Scope: There are four levels in the UCP program, and a Post Graduate Pathway (PGP).
+Each of the courses can be benchmarked as follows:

 |ECLC UCP Level||CEFR Level upon Completion||

 Approximate IELTS Band Score upon Completion